1x-eng/PROTON/readme.md

 - Create a virtual environment.
 (If using anaconda, `conda create -n <env name> python=3`)
 - `cd PROTON`
 - `pip install -r requirements.txt`
-- PROTON relies on Redis for cacheing.
+- PROTON relies on Redis for Caching.
 Install redis using `sudo apt-get install redis-server`
-- Thats it!
+- That's it!
 You are ready to create your first MIC (Model, Interface, Controller) stack!

 # Example